frougon/FFGo/README.rst

     Besides FFGo, you may want to also install `Pillow`_ in order to see the aircraft thumbnails in FFGo.
 The presence of Pillow is detected at run time, therefore it doesn't matter if Pillow is installed before or after FFGo.
-Similarly, if you install `GeographicLib`_ for the Python installation you'll use to run FFGo, you will have more features available (for now, essentially the calculation of runway length and heading for the runway tooltips, probably more in the future).
-And if you want to see magnetic variation and magnetic headings in addition to true headings, you'll also need to install GeographicLib's ``MagneticField`` program.
+Similarly, if you want to see magnetic variation and magnetic headings in addition to true headings, you'll need to install GeographicLib's ``MagneticField`` program.
+Finally, `GeographicLib`_ is used for geodetic calculations if installed for the Python interpreter used to run FFGo.
+In the current state of FFGo, these computations can normally be done without this module, but planned features for future releases will benefit from `GeographicLib`_\'s Python binding in some particular cases (computation of distance and bearings for the shortest path between nearly antipodal points).

 .. _pip: https://pypi.python.org/pypi/pip